You can read Chapter One of Rate Me Red here.

 “Gordy,” it asked, “are you getting enough fiber?”

 First, there was his girlfriend, Poppy Nicole, the love of his life.
 Poppy loved Gordy and Gordy loved Poppy, everyone knew that.
-But Gordy was sure Poppy was getting ready to dump him.
+But Gordy was sure she was getting ready to dump him.

 Everyone knew that, too.

 Then there was his boss, Javed Jones.
-It wasn’t even 9:30 and Javed had already called him – twice.
+Gordy had already talked to him twice that morning and it was only 9:27.

-All Gordy wanted to do was to sit in peace for a few minutes and watch a little vid.
+All he wanted to do was to sit in peace for a few minutes and watch a little vid.
 Was that too much to ask?